cheadrian/termux-chroot-proot-wine-box86_64/Setup_Steam.md

 [Addons_Proot_Steam.sh](Scripts/Addons_Proot_Steam.sh) will do this for you.
 Make sure you run it through [Addons_Menu.sh](Scripts/Addons_Menu.sh).

-Steam on your device using Box86.
+Steam Linux on your device using Box86.
 It requires the use of 'proot' without **'--no-sysvipc'**.

 ## Problems